 In pre-pack liquidation, once the assets are sold the new company – ‘newco’ – starts to trade debt-free and the old company – ‘oldco’ – is liquidated.
 Newco will usually trade in place of the oldco.
 All resources from the oldco will normally be used within the newco.
 Pre-pack liquidation has many advantages to businesses but the process is controversial and not viewed favourably by some creditors.

 - It can be a better return for creditors than a straightforward liquidation.
 In a liquidation, it can be difficult for creditors to see a return on certain intangible assets.
-In a pre-pack liquidation sale, it may be possible to recover some funds on sale of such as goodwill which potentially will make more funds available for distribution to creditors.
+In a pre-pack liquidation sale, it may be possible to recover some funds on sale of such as goodwill, web sites and databases which potentially will make more funds available for distribution to creditors.

 - It can damage relationships with creditors who face bad debts.
 Creditors who are left with unpaid debts understandably may be reluctant to offer credit to newco.
 It does come as a surprise to many directors that such suppliers are nevertheless keen to continue doing business providing they are not taking a risk by offering credit.
 Having already lost money, if they decide not to continue supplying they are also losing a customer and future profitable trade.

 - Conduct of the director will be investigated.
-As part of the liquidation process, the activities and conduct of the director for the last three years is examined to determine any potential wrongdoing.
+As part of the liquidation process, the activities and conduct of the director will be examined in the period leading up to the liquidation to determine any potential wrongdoing.